 When an animal attacks, it can be a jarring and scary moment.
 In many cases, the dog who bites is known to the victim, adding to the emotional difficulty of the incident.
 As such, the aftermath of your injuries may take a mental toll.
 Our team understands this and will advocate for your recovery of these non-financial losses alongside your financial ones.

-Call in the Strong Arm of Loncar Lyon Jenkins today at (877) 239-4878 to learn more about if you have to report your dog bite in Texas and to receive your free consultation.
-Your time to file suit is limited—the sooner you call, the sooner we can get started on your case.
-Call now.
+Call in the Strong Arm of Loncar Lyon Jenkins today to learn more about whether you must report your dog bite in Texas and receive your free legal consultation.
+Your time to file suit against a negligent dog owner is limited—the sooner you call, the sooner our dog bite injury lawyer can get started on your case.
+Contact us now.